racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Shell/Home/Practical.md

     Out[10]: '/opt/qbase5/pyapps'
 [[/code]]

-With these functions it is easy to create new directories or copy files to PyLabs system directories.
+With these functions it is easy to create new directories or copy files to Pylabs system directories.

 To create a new directory names to combine various names, use the `q.system.fs.joinPaths` function: